chazlarson/Plex-Meta-Manager-Wiki/home/guides/local.md

 And this time it will catalog all your movies.
 This could take a while depending on how many movies are in that library.

-Once this mapping is complete it will move on to build those three collections.
+Once this cataloging is complete it will move on to build those three collections.

 As it builds the collections, you should see a fair amount of logging about which movies are being added and which ones aren’t found.
 Once it completes, go to Plex, go to your Movies library, and click “Collections” at the top.